petercz1/gmailFontChanger/README.md

 Drag the folder onto the extensions page.

 Done.
-Use gmail with bigger fonts.
+Use gmail with bigger fonts...